Ay-mi/FreeCAD_Enclosures/README.md

 # Automating Enclosure Generation in FreeCAD
-Welcome to my FYP journey
+Welcome to my FYP journey.
 This repository contains the macro files that automate the generation of electronic enclosures in FreeCAD.
 FreeCAD supports two modelling techniques:
 - constructive solid geometry (CSG) modelling which is done using the Part Workbench